FHICT-ADHDPlanner/General/Documentation/Researches/ADHD and Project management.md

 These questions will be put in a microsoft forms format.
 This was chosen because it is a reliable way to get answers from the target audience.
 Another reason was that this can already generate graphs and data analytics for the user.

 ## Results
-The questionaire has been filled in 25 times.
+The questionnaire has been filled in 25 times.
 In all 25 of these, the user specified that they are a person with ADHD.
 This means that all the responses are in line with the target audience for this research.

 For question 2, What motivates you to make a planning?, the main answer was "Achieving goals or objectives" with 19 picks.
-However also "Saving time and money", "Reducing stress or anxiety" and "Meeting deadlines or expectations" had a high pickrate with 13 picks each.
+However also "Saving time and money", "Reducing stress or anxiety" and "Meeting deadlines or expectations" had a high pick rate with 13 picks each.

 ![results of question 2](Images/../../Images/Question2.png)

 Question 3, How do you stay motivated to plan?, was more divided in the answers.
 In the top 3 were the answers:

 1. Setting specific goals or targets (16)
-2. Breaking tasks down into smaller,managable steps (13)
+2. Breaking tasks down into smaller, manageable steps (13)
 3. Engaging in regular check-ins or reviews to evaluate progress (12)

 ![results of question 3](Images/../../Images/Question3.png)

-When asked how important colour is considered in planning, an average rating of 7,28 was given.
+When asked how important color is considered in planning, an average rating of 7,28 was given.
 With 24%, the most picked number was 6.

 ![results of question 4](Images/../../Images/Question%204.png)

-The most important use of colour seems to be "Attention drawing" (16) and "Usability and accessibility" (13).
-However, it also became more clear that "Mood" (10) is a big factor in choosing what colour to use.
-Ones mood can als be affected by the colour use, which makes it important to have colour schemes.
+The most important use of color seems to be "Attention drawing" (16) and "Usability and accessibility" (13).
+However, it also became more clear that "Mood" (10) is a big factor in choosing what color to use.
+Ones mood can als be affected by the color use, which makes it important to have color schemes.

 ![results of question 5](Images/../../Images/Question5.png)